- Tell me more about Jackson Street Youth Services

 Paid, trained staff work shifts 24/7/365.
 Student interns often assist with supervision duties, primarily on the day and evening shifts.
 An experienced supervisor is always “on-call” for emergencies.

 Are youth required to go to school?

-All youth must be enrolled and attending a state certified educational program.
+All youth must be enrolled and attending a state-certified educational program.
 This can be regular local schools, alternative schools, or other programs, including study for a GED.
 If a youth has already graduated or obtained their GED, they are required to work, seek employment, volunteer, or intern out in the community for 6-8 hours a day, 5 days a week.

 What do the youth do during the day?

-During the day, youth have different school schedules and appointments that are coordinated by Staff.
-Sometimes a youth is sick and needs to stay in shelter.
+During the day, youth have different school schedules and appointments that are coordinated by the Staff.
+Sometimes a youth is sick and needs to stay in the shelter.
 After school, weekends and on school holidays, youth are involved in activities such as yoga, music, gardening, and art projects.
 They also visit the library, Skate Park, take walks around town, attend activities, and participate in group games.
 All youth are required to do daily household chores and help with weekend cleaning.

 How involved do the referring agency and/or the family have to be?

 We expect guardians and referring agencies to be a “team partner” in coordinating services and case management for a youth staying at Albany House or Corvallis House.
 We expect all parts of the team to stay in constant communication with Jackson Street regarding the plan and progress.
 We are not a hotel or a babysitter.